firasm/jupyterbook_course_template/about/intro.md

 > [Physics for Scientists and Engineers, 4e by Randall D. Knight]()

+and it is required because ----.

 You may purchase either Volume 1 only or the full text.
 The cost for a new physical textbook is $---.
 It is also possible to get a digital textbook for $---.
 Volume 1 contains all of the material required for PHYS 111 and will be lighter and more portable.
-If you purchase the full text, it will include Volume 2 which will be used in the second part of Introductory Physics for the Physical Sciences (PHYS 121) in term 2.
+If you purchase the full text, it will include Volume 2 which will (tentatively) be used in the second part of Introductory Physics for the Physical Sciences (PHYS 121) in term 2.

 ### Online homework system

 The required online homework system for this course is:

 > Mastering Physics

+and it is required because ----.

 - Justification for "spaced practice".
 - Plea to do homework and practice problems